rayct/zet/docs/1078/README.md

-# My Gripe WIth OOP
+# My Gripe WIth OOP - Bring Back C as the Foundational Language.

+## Really Open there Eye's.

 I don't like it that some languages or libraries like like (or try to) hide/shield from the programmer what's actually going on under the hood.